giovannibriones/ad-scenario-simulation/README.md

 <br>

 - Communicate the login credentials and temporary password to John through a secure channel.
-- Document the date and time of account creation for auditing purposes.
+- Record the date and time of account creation for auditing purposes.

 <h4>Considerations:</h4>

-- The temporary password should meet the company's password policy requirements.
+- The temporary password should meet the company's password policy standards.
-- Ensure that John has the necessary permissions and group memberships to access the resources required for his role.
+- Make sure that John has the necessary permissions and group memberships to obtain the resources required for his role.

 <h3>&#9313; Password Reset </h3>

 <h4>Background:</h4>

-<p> Sarah Thompson, a marketing executive, contacts the IT help desk reporting that she has forgotten her password and is unable to access her computer and email.
-The help desk needs to assist Sarah in resetting her password in Active Directory.</p>
+<p> Sarah Thompson, a marketing executive, contacts the IT help desk reporting that she has forgotten her password and is not able to enter into her computer and email.
+The help desk needs to help Sarah in resetting her password in Active Directory.</p>

-<p><strong> Locate Sarah's user account and initiate a password reset.</strong></p>
+<p><strong> Find Sarah's user account and start a password reset.</strong></p>

 <img width="383" alt="5" src="https://github.com/giovannibriones/ad-scenario-simulation/assets/163789590/cfaa21b5-0c19-4422-bf9e-958f5baa44ba">